nowicancode/python-basics-/README.md

-#it is to show how to stone the name in a variable called name
+#it is to show how to stone the name in a variable called 'name'

 first_name=input("please enter your first name ")
 sue_name=input("please enter your sue name ")